 Knee pain is a common medical problem in the community.
 We found that nearly one-third of the Indian population had knee pain compared with other ethnic groups (p<0.001), especially Indian women who reported knee pain twofold more compared with Malay women (AOR 2.02, 95% CI 1.48 to 2.76).
 This was also seen in the COPCORD survey where 13.1% of Indian women experienced knee pain compared with Malay women (11.1%) and Chinese women (5.8%).
 Another local study conducted also showed that prevalence of pain among the Indian ethnic group was greater compared with Malay and Chinese in both public primary care clinics and general practice clinic settings.
 These findings may point to possible genetic factors and cultural backgrounds determining response to pain among the Indian population.
 Perceptions towards pain threshold are greatly affected by family members, peers, and cultural background.
-Bone mineral density plays an important role in the development of arthritis and sclerosis, as evidence in a work by Allen et al. They also showed that forces experienced during walking by certain ethnic groups will cause knee OA.
+Bone mineral density plays an important role in the development of arthritis and sclerosis, as evidence in a work by Allen et al. They also showed that forces experienced during $\boldsymbol{\xi}$ walking by certain ethnic groups will cause knee OA.
+For instance, African-Americans were more likely than Caucasians to have valgus thrust during walking, causing more knee OA.
+Yet, more research needs to be carried out to examine

-more knee OA.
 Yet, more research needs to be carried out to examine these observations more closely.
 In our study, the Chinese ethnicity especially Chinese men (AOR 0.47, 95% CI 0.36 to 0.63) had the lowest prevalence of knee pain and this was again consistent with another study which also found a lower prevalence of knee pain among the Chinese.
 This could be due to their culturally based response to pain and genetic factors as well as their beliefs in using complementary medicines widely available among Chinese populations such as acupuncture and thermal cupping.